Manufacturing Methods for Spherical Silver Powder

 Conductive Inks and Paints

-• Anti-static coatings: It can be incorporated into paints and coatings to provide anti-static properties.
+- Anti-static coatings: They can be incorporated into paints and coatings to provide anti-static properties.

 Other Applications

-• Sensors: It can be used in sensors for detecting various physical and chemical parameters.
+- Sensors: They can be used in sensors for detecting various physical and chemical parameters.

 Applications of Spherical Silver Powder